-Conclusion of TAP Pharmaceutical Products Inc. Joint Venture and Sale of Abbott's Spine Business interest in TAP for the assets, liabilities and employees related to TAP's Lupron business.
+Conclusion of TAP Pharmaceutical Products Inc. Joint Venture and Sale of Abbott's Spine Business

+On April 30, 2008, Abbott and Takeda concluded their TAP Pharmaceutical Products Inc. (TAP) joint venture, evenly splitting the value and assets of the joint venture.
+Abbott exchanged its 50 percent equity interest in TAP for the assets, liabilities and employees related to TAP's Lupron business.
 Subsequent to the conclusion of the joint venture, TAP was merged into two Takeda entities.
 The exchange of Abbott's investment in TAP for TAP's Lupron business resulted in a gain at closing of approximately \$94 million.
 The Internal Revenue Service has issued a private letter ruling that the transaction qualifies as tax-free for U.S. income tax purposes.